Why and how to make a decision tree

 2. List your options

 Next, use connectors to list out your options and connect them to the root node with branches.
-Here, our connectors say “In-house” or “Outsource.”
+Following the customer service example, the connectors would say “In-house” or “Outsource.”

 3. Put it to the test